Guild Wars 2 Engineer Guide, Build - Let's Use Some Crazy Machines!

 GW2 Engineer Skills

 The mechanics behind the Engineer’s skills are actually quite complicated.
 You not only have to manage the weapons skills and the extra toolbelt skill slots, but there’s plenty more.
 Engineering kits are special tools that can be placed in the utility slots (and there’s one elite too).
 They replace the weapon that you’re using with a special one – exclusive to that kit.
 At the same time, it means switching all of your weapon skills to ones associated with the new weapon.
-This mechanic lets Engineer players not worry that much about their skills cooldown.
+This mechanic lets Engineer players do not worry that much about their skills cooldown.
 There's always another kit to swap to bring some damage.
-That's also why Engineers don't auto attack that much, even in long combat.
-Of course, recharge of the elite skill might still be a problem.
+That's also why Engineers don't auto attack that much, even in a long combat.
+Of course, the recharge of the elite skill might still be a problem.

 This gives Engineers lots of possibilities, but at the same time makes this profession difficult to master.
 Different builds require using specific kits and learning all of them might be quite overwhelming for a new or casual player.
-All the available ones are Bomb Kit, Grenade Kit, Med Kit, Tool Kit, Elixir Gun, Flamethrower and Elite Mortar Kit.
+All the available ones are Bomb Kit, Grenade Kit, Med Kit, Tool Kit, Elixir Gun, Flamethrower, and Elite Mortar Kit.

 The engineer is one of the adventurer classes, which makes them wear medium armor and makes them slightly tankier than scholars.
 This class has an extremely small pool of available weapons, but it’s made up for in the various engineering kits.
 They effectively provide an additional seven unique weapon sets available only to this profession.
 This is also the reason why Engineers don’t have access to conventional weapon-swapping, they can simply use a kit and get a new set of skills.